brandonafonso31/Pokemon_Battle/README.md

 # Pokemon Battle - Pygame Project

 This is a first project on pygame to test limits.
-Currently features a 1v1 battle system with no animations for moves.
+Currently features a 1v1 battle system up to 6 pokemon in each team !!! with no animations for moves.
 Health Bar with animation, and logs to check prio, damage dealt, KO and more ...

 ## Plans and Roadmap